Group Fairness in Bandit Arm Selection: Preliminaries

-In this paper we compare our proposed algorithm against two other algorithms: \textsc{TopInterval}, a variation of LinUCB from \citet{Li:10:PersonalRec}, and \textsc{IntervalChaining}, an individually fair algorithm from \citet{Joseph16:Rawlsian}.
-Both algorithms use OLS estimators of the arm coefficients $\hat{\beta}_i$ with a confidence variable $w_{i,t}$ such that the true utility lies within $[\hat{\beta}_i\cdot x_{i,t} - w_{i,t}, \hat{\beta}_i\cdot x_{i,t} + w_{i,t}]$ with probability $1-\delta$. \textsc{TopInterval} either explores by pulling an arm uniformly at random or exploits by pulling the arm with the highest upper confidence $\hat{\beta}_i\cdot x_{i,t} + w_{i,t}$.
+In this paper we compare our proposed algorithm against three other algorithms: \textsc{TopInterval}, a variation of LinUCB from \citet{Li:10:PersonalRec} with additional annotations to track group membership and treatment of arms, \textsc{NaiveFair} which randomly picks a sensitive group and then applies \textsc{TopInterval} to that group,\footnote{See Section~\ref{sec:naive} for more information} and \textsc{IntervalChaining}, an individually fair algorithm from \citet{Joseph16:Rawlsian}.
+All algorithms use ordinary least squares (OLS) estimators of the arm coefficients $\hat{\beta}_i$ with a confidence variable $w_{i,t}$ such that the true utility lies within $[\hat{\beta}_i\cdot x_{i,t} - w_{i,t}, \hat{\beta}_i\cdot x_{i,t} + w_{i,t}]$ with probability $1-\delta$. \textsc{NaiveFair} implements a naive version of demographic parity without explicitly looking at societal bias. \textsc{TopInterval} either explores by pulling an arm uniformly at random or exploits by pulling the arm with the highest upper confidence $\hat{\beta}_i\cdot x_{i,t} + w_{i,t}$.
 To ensure individual fairness, \textsc{IntervalChaining} either explores by choosing an arm uniformly at random or exploits by pulling arms that have overlapping confidence intervals with the arm with the highest upper confidence.

-Within this setting, we investigate a type of \emph{group} fairness constraint imposed on the arm selected by the agent using the following definitions.